top of page

 Table of Contents:

-So, to help you with this goal and choose the right size of rug for your space, ali & shea is here with top tips for perfect rug placement in the living room.
+So, to help you with this goal, our definitive placement guide helps you master the art of perfect rug placement in the living room.

 The Importance of Rugs in Home Design